John Farquharson (Jesuit): Early life

-Farquharson was born in the valley of Braemar, Aberdeenshire, to the Chief of Clan Farquharson and Laird of Inverey on 19 April 1699.
+Farquharson was born in the valley of Braemar, Aberdeenshire, to the chief of Clan Farquharson and Laird of Inverey on 19 April 1699.
 His father was Lewis Farquharson of Auchindryne (Ach' an Droighinn, lit.
 "Thornfield").
 According to a manuscript written by his other son Charles Farquharson at the request of Bishop John Geddes, Lewis Farquharson was a younger son and not expected to inherit the estate and accordingly became a local Church of Scotland minister through his older brother's influence.
 He was instead persuaded to give up his living and convert to Catholicism by John Innes, an illegal Catholic missionary priest then assigned to Glengairn.
-His eldest brother, Lewis Farquharson, alias "Young Auchindryne" in Scottish parlance, later inherited their father's mantle as Chief of Clan Farquharson.
-Through his brother, Fr John was the uncle of future Chief Alexander Farquharson.
+His eldest brother, Lewis Farquharson, alias "Young Auchindryne" in Scottish parlance, later inherited their father's mantle as chief of Clan Farquharson.
+Through his brother, John was the uncle of future chief Alexander Farquharson.